 Most employers are legally required to provide their employees with workers’ compensation benefits.
 However, each state is able to specify which businesses are required to provider workers’ compensation.
 In some states, only businesses with more than three employees are eligible to carry workers’ compensation, while in other states, the business must have more than one employee.
 However, most businesses will want to provide their employees with workers’ compensation since it protects them from potential lawsuits.

 3. You Must Have a Work-Related Illness or Injury.

 In order to be eligible for the workers’ compensation benefits, you must receive the injury while on the job.
 To be considered as “work-related,” there must be a clearly drawn relationship between the employer and injury received.
 For example, you would be eligible for workers’ compensation if you broke your arm while carrying inventory at your retail job.
 You would not; however, be eligible for workers’ compensation if you broke your arm while headed home from the same retail job.

 4. You Must Meet Your States’ Deadline to File a Claim

 Even if you meet the other three requirements, you could lose your right to workers’ compensation if you miss the filing deadline.
 This time limit differs by state.
 For example, Wisconsin gives the injured party up to six years to file a claim.
 However, most other states require that a claim be filed less than three years after the injury occurred.

 If you were injured while on the job, you could be eligible for workers’ compensation benefits.
-If your employer claims you are not eligible for these benefits, you should consult a workers’ comp lawyer in Long Island who can help ensure you receive the compensation you deserve.
+If your employer claims you are not eligible for these benefits, you should consult with Long Island work injury attorneys who can help ensure you receive the compensation you deserve.

 Thanks to Polsky, Shouldice & Rosen, P.C. for their insight into workers compensation and eligibility for benefits.